In-depth Guides

 View queries

 If the query does not find a result, its value is undefined.
-This may occur if the target element is hidden by NgIf.
-Angular keeps the result of @ViewChild up to date as your application state changes.
+This may occur if the target element is hidden by @if.
+Angular keeps the result of viewChild up to date as your application state changes.

 Queries never pierce through component boundaries.
 View queries can only retrieve results from the component's template.